 We agree with the Reviewer and have added an explicit mention about how evacuation orders may act as a deterrent to those seeking care, in addition to the other reasons that behavior may change in the week after tropical cyclone exposure (P. 9, Lines 203-206):

-Tropical cyclone wind exposure can impact hospitalizations via direct (e.g., from physical trauma during exposure) or indirect (e.g., causing damage to critical infrastructure which subsequently impacts health or via longer-term impacts from stress) pathways.6
+Tropical cyclone wind exposure can impact hospitalizations via direct (e.g., from physical trauma during exposure) or indirect (e.g., disrupting normal care management at local health care providers, causing damage to critical infrastructure which subsequently impacts health or via longer-term impacts from stress) pathways.6

 We also agree with the Reviewer that lack of biological plausibility for the observed relationships may be of concern.
 However, ours is the first study to comprehensively examine the association between tropical cyclones and hospitalizations, providing a framework to analyze many different main causes and sub-causes of hospitalizations.
 And though there may not be well-defined biological pathways, behavioral and psychological impacts are also important.
 Our findings, therefore, can inform future studies to investigate specific outcomes in more detail.
 We have added to the existing text in the Discussion of the revised manuscript (P. 16, Lines 373-378):

-There is some limited evidence to suggest that there are measurable long-term impacts on health in the years after a disaster.34,35 Characterizing longer-term health impacts of tropical cyclones is critical
+There is some limited evidence to suggest that there are measurable long-term impacts on health in the years after a disaster.47,48 There are plausible causal links between health outcomes and tropical cyclone exposure for many of the associations here,6,28–33 but more work needs to be done to identify and formalize these pathways.

 Page 8: There are most definitely cases where disaster exposure prevents normal care management.
 Please see POST KATRINA